 This year, we’ve already had our first delivery of salt from Ground Control, which means we’ve got more than 20 nights’ worth in our storage bays.
 We came close to running out last year due to supplier issues, but it looks like that’s sorted out now and we can usually expect a delivery within five days of ordering.

-Thankfully, we’re well prepared, have fully-serviced vehicles, plenty of salt and are ready to go.
+Thankfully, we’re well prepared, have fully-serviced vehicles, and plenty of salt, and are ready to go.
 There’s usually a bit of anticipation ahead of the first night of snow, but once you get that out of the way, you really get into the swing of things.